Woutitit/woutitit.github.io/music-theory/music-history-and-sound-basics.md

-# Music history and basic concepts
+# Music history and sound basics
 > For now, I'd highly recommend to go in my "Music archive > Theory" to read up more on this, as I think this one leaves out a tad too much.

 ## Table of contents